Small Group &

 Making friends & building your village

 Social and emotional skill development can be incredibly frustrating and overwhelming to address.
 Our ABA small-group programs are designed to provide learning opportunities for these skills in a fun format with peers of similar ages, interests, and abilities.
 These programs consist of weekly group ABA therapy sessions with programs to track progress over time.
 Assessments may be suggested to assist in the identification of deficits and the creation of program goals.
+In our groups we emphasize kindness - both to ourselves and to others, and practice using kind words and kind hands.
 Each week, groups practice these predetermined skills through activities such as games, crafts, experiments, watching and discussing a movie, and more!

 Scroll down to view the group learning & social skills options below.

 Building your village.